Welcome to Year 6 Kipling Class

 Year 6 provides a challenging final year in primary school for our eldest children aimed at preparing them for their transition to their chosen secondary school.
-Expectations are very high in all aspects of school life as the children are exemplar role models: setting the highest standard of behaviour, attitude, responsibility and academic ability for the rest of the school to follow.
+Expectations are very high in all aspects of school life as the children are exemplar role models: setting the highest standards of behaviour, attitude, responsibility and academic ability for the rest of the school to follow.
+In order to promote the student’s status as role models, they will wear the prestigious black tie with red stripes.

-This year, we are able to once again embrace our tradition of a Buddy System whereby our Year 6 children will have the opportunity to spend time with their Reception buddies: sharing stories; playing games; and carrying out art and craft activities together, encouraging our youngest children to develop their reading, speaking and listening skills.
+This year, we are able to once again embrace our tradition of a Buddy System whereby our Year 6 children will have the opportunity to spend time with their Reception buddies: sharing stories; playing games; and carrying out art and craft activities together, encouraging our youngest children to develop their reading, speaking and listening skills and social skills.

-House Captains have already been elected democratically, and our elected Year 6 children will be responsible for leading the houses and totalling weekly house points which have been awarded across the school.
+House Captains are elected democratically, and our elected Year 6 children will be responsible for leading the houses and totalling weekly house points which have been awarded across the school.
 There are many other responsibilities delegated to our Year 6 children throughout the year which help the school to run smoothly.

 Learning at Home

 In Year 6, you can support your child by:

-- Practicing and encouraging daily reading, helping your child to select text from a range of different genres and responding to their reading both orally and through meaningful written responses in their Reading Record books.
+- Practising and encouraging daily reading, helping your child to select text from a range of different genres and responding to their reading both orally and through meaningful written responses in their Reading Record books.

 - Reading aloud to your child regularly to promote reading for pleasure as well as modelling intonation and expression.